A warm welcome to my website – hopefully your first step in moving forward in your life.

 Sometimes it’s not possible to talk to your family or close friends about the things that trouble you.
 You may feel that no-one has asked you the right questions or you haven’t been truly listened to.

-I’ve always liked the following quotation from the 13th-century Persian poet, jurist, Islamic scholar, theologian and Sufi mystic, Rumi.
+I’ve always liked the following quotation from the 13th-century Persian poet and Sufi mystic, Rumi.

 At your core, you know what’s best for you.
-However, your inner wisdom may have been obscured or constrained by your experiences – either as a child or young adult or during the course of your life.
+However, your inner-wisdom may have been obscured or constrained by your experiences - either as a child or young adult, or during the course of your life.
 Together we explore, in a non-judgemental way, with openness and curiosity, what these restrictions or self-limiting beliefs may be.
-Once you understand how they operate, it enables more freedom of choice, allowing you to live your life more fully.
+Many of the beliefs that we hold have been swallowed unconsciously and limit us more than perhaps we realise.
+Once you understand how they operate, it enables more freedom of choice, allowing you to live your life more fully, transforming constraints and limitations into possibilities.

 One of the techniques I find particularly helpful is Brainspotting, discovered by David Grand and approved by the British Psychological Society.
-Brainspotting harnesses the body’s natural ability to scan itself in order to release trauma and pain – both physical and emotional.
-It does this by bridging the gap between mind and body and accessing our emotional brain.
-This cutting-edge therapy truly is very powerful and seems to help those who are unable to move beyond their trauma or pain.
+Brainspotting harnesses the body’s natural ability to scan itself and accurately locate where our traumas are held in order to release them - both physically and emotionally.
+It does this by bridging the connection between mind and body and accessing our emotional brain.
+This cutting-edge therapy is truly very powerful and seems to help those who are unable to move beyond their trauma or pain.

 To find out more about Brainspotting, as well as my general approach to therapy, click here.

 Our initial session consists of an assessment*.
 This is an invaluable opportunity for us both.
-For me to get a sense of where you are and where you want to be.
-And for you to see whether you would be comfortable working with me as your therapist.
+For me to get a sense of where you are and where you want to be, and for you to see whether you would be comfortable working together.
 We then decide together what will suit you in terms of when and how often you want to see me.
 I can work open-ended or to a fixed number of sessions.

-So, talking is your best way forward, and I may use different approaches to help you open up and explore in safety and in confidence.
+So, exploring your feelings is your best way forward, and I may use different approaches to help you explore and gain insight in safety and in confidence.

 * If you are referred to me for Brainspotting, we may simply go straight into the sessions without this initial assessment.